tdayris/snakemake-wrappers/docs/bigr-pipelines/rnaseq.rst

 .. code-block:: bash

-  # Go to your directory containing VCF files
+  # Go to your directory containing Fastq files

   cd /path/to/project